 • 45% - the remaining five months.

-During the second twelve months of payment of this type of benefit, its amount is the minimum wage to which a certain coefficient may be added, which is separately established by each district.
+During the second twelve months of payment of this type of benefit, its amount is the minimum wage to which a certain coefficient may be added, separately established by each district.

 • maternity leave;

-• leaving the place of permanent residence by an unemployed citizen for the purpose of studying in the evening or by correspondence in the institutions of prof. education;
+• leaving the place of permanent residence by an unemployed citizen for the purpose of studying in the evening or by correspondence at professional institutions. education;

 • if a citizen is called up for military training.

-Unemployed citizens who lost their right to receive unemployment benefits in 2014 due to the end of the allowable period of payments may still be provided with certain material assistance, which is also provided by employment services.
+Unemployed citizens who lost the right to receive unemployment benefits in 2014 due to the end of the allowable payment period can still be provided with certain financial assistance, which is also provided by employment services.

-In a crisis, reorganize and a large number of small and medium-sized enterprises, and large enterprises are forced to reduce staff in order to optimize wages.
+In times of crisis, it is reorganized and large number small and medium-sized enterprises, and large enterprises as well, are forced to reduce staff in order to optimize wages.

 The main Russian law No. 1032-1 on the unemployed was adopted back in 1991, but it is still relevant today.
-By law, the unemployed who need state support are entitled to cash benefits.
-At the same time, the law defines who the unemployed are: these are people of working age who are not officially employed, but who want to find work.
+By law, unemployed people in need of state support are entitled to cash benefits.
+At the same time, the law defines who the unemployed are: these are people of working age who are not officially employed, but want to find work.
 Registration at the labor exchange is a prerequisite.

-The specialists of the labor exchange independently decide on recognizing a person as unemployed, as a result of which they undertake to find a suitable one for him. workplace.
+Labor exchange specialists independently decide whether to recognize a person as unemployed, as a result of which they undertake to find him a suitable workplace.

-In the meantime, a job is not found, some monetary compensation is paid to the unemployed.
-Before assigning a benefit, applicants are offered vacancies available in the bases of employment centers.
-So, according to the law, they are not entitled to benefits:
+Until a job is found, the unemployed person is paid some monetary compensation.
+Before granting benefits, applicants are offered vacancies available in the databases of employment centers.
+So, according to the law, the following are not entitled to benefits:

 • teenagers;